Hackdromeda/BugBrowser/README.md

 * Learn about BugCrowd through videos (Echo Spot and Echo Show only)
   * Try, *Alexa ask Bug Browser to introduce me to BugCrowd with a video*

-* Get Bug Browser to list all of the HTTP status codes
+* Learn about HTTP status codes
   * Try, *Alexa ask Bug Browser to list HTTP status codes*

 * Get a flash briefing on cybersecurity and recent vulnerabilities
   * Try, *Alexa ask Bug Browser to give me a flash briefing on hacks*

-* Learn about cybersecurity through video tutorials
+* Learn about cybersecurity through video tutorials (Echo Spot and Echo Show only)
   * Try, *Alexa ask Bug Browser to play the lesson introduction video*
   * Try, *Alexa ask Bug Browser to teach me Same-Origin Policy*
   * Try, *Alexa ask Bug Browser to teach me about types of XSS*